knightss27/grafana-network-weathermap/website/docs/index.md

   - Bandwidth Query (`Query`): A query representing the bandwidth of this side in `bits`.
 - Select `A` and `B` side nodes from their respective dropdowns.

+## Adding Data

+- The weathermap expects a data frame with two fields, a time and a number.
+- This number should always be in `bits/s` (or just `bits` if you have a query for bandwidth).
+- The weathermap works best with 'instant' queries, which just use the most recent value retrieved.
+(Otherwise, the weathermap will always choose the most recent data point possible).
+- Once you have added a query in the panel editor, you can can see all queries and select one from the dropdown in the Query fields of the links.

 ## Setting Thresholds

 - The weathermap color scale allows you to color links based on their bandwidth usage.